jolienai/hasura-subscriptions-sample/README.md

 3. Run the C# console app

-4. Add some data using the Hasura UI, should see the app is print the last vehicle location added.
+4. Add some data using the Hasura UI, should see the app is print the latest location.